 Insects are part of a healthy garden ecosystem.
-Bees and other pollinators ensure a plentiful harvest, while ladybugs and praying mantises help control plant-damaging pests—that happen to be other bugs!
-That’s right, when fruit worms, aphids, Japanese beetles, roaches, and their destructive ilk gain a toehold in a garden, they can quickly ruin your crops.
-Before that happens, consider using a targeted insecticide.
+Bees and other pollinators ensure a plentiful harvest from herb and veggie gardens and fruit trees, while ladybugs and praying mantises help control plant-damaging pests.
+When fruit worms, aphids, Japanese beetles, roaches, and their destructive ilk gain a toehold in a garden, they can quickly ruin your crops.
+A targeted insecticide can help prevent this.

-The best insecticides for vegetable gardens are fast and effective at killing destructive bugs without harming their beneficial brethren—or pets and humans.
+The best insecticides for pest control in vegetable gardens are fast and effective at killing destructive bugs without harming their beneficial brethren—or pets and humans.
 They’re even better when they’re easy to apply without specialized equipment.
-Read on to understand how the best insecticides for vegetable gardens work and why these six rank so high in their respective categories.
+Read on to learn how the best insecticides for vegetable gardens work and why the following options rank as some of the best in their respective categories.

-- BEST FOR CATERPILLARS: Monterey LG 6336 Bt Worm and Caterpillar Killer
+- BEST FOR CATERPILLARS: Bonide (BND803) Leaf Eating Worm & Moth Killer

-- BEST FOR JAPANESE BEETLES: St Gabriel Organics 80080-P Milky Spore
+- BEST FOR JAPANESE BEETLES: ST GABRIEL ORGANICS Milky Spore Grub Pest Controller

 Beetles and caterpillars chew irregular patterns, often consuming leaves beginning at the tender edges and working their way in.
 Some insects eat the softer parts of leaves and avoid the tougher veins, giving leaves a lacy appearance.

-If insects are to blame, it’s best to choose a product formulated to control that particular pest.
-Broad-spectrum insecticides kill a diverse variety of bugs, both “good” and “bad,” and care must be taken to minimize collateral damage to non-target species.
-The best insecticides are intended to kill specific insects on specific crops.
-When gardeners apply them according to label directions and employ the recommended safety precautions, these products pose a very low threat of harm to all except the targeted species.
+If you need to kill insects, it’s best to choose a product formulated to control that particular pest.
+Broad-spectrum insecticides kill a diverse variety of bugs, both “good” and “bad.”
+Care must be taken to minimize collateral damage to non-target species.

-In selecting the best insecticide for your vegetable garden, it’s important to match your expectations with the abilities of the product.
+In selecting the best insecticide for vegetable garden use, it’s important to match your expectations with the abilities of the product.
 Some features to consider are organic versus chemical formulas, targeted pests, duration of efficacy, and liquid versus granular products.

 Organic vs. Chemical

 Another way to target pests that eliminates collateral damage is by using insecticides that only kill the targeted bugs.
 Bacillus thuringiensis (Bt), for instance, is a biological control for caterpillars that is safe for other insects.
-Milky spore kills Japanese Beetle grubs in the ground, but is safe for earthworms and all other soil dwellers.
+Milky spore kills Japanese beetle grubs in the ground, but it’s safe for earthworms and all other soil dwellers.

 Most insecticidal garden dusts are broad-spectrum treatments.
 They store easily, have a long shelf life, and work fast when applied to foliage, stems, or soil, as needed.
 Dusts can be tricky to apply evenly, however, especially on lower leaf surfaces.
 These chemicals are easily and efficiently applied with a garden duster that mixes the product in a gentle air stream and dispenses the dust in a cloud to evenly coat the plant.

 Gardeners should always heed manufacturer safety precautions when applying insecticides.
-Safety measures may include wearing protective clothing like long sleeves, rubber gloves, safety glasses, and/or a respirator mask.
-Be aware of the risk and possible reactions for exposure to the product.
+Safety measures may include wearing protective gear like long sleeves, rubber gloves, safety glasses, and a respirator mask.
+Be aware of the risks and possible reactions for exposure to the product.
 Keep product labels intact, and never reuse insecticide containers for other purposes.

 Be prepared for emergencies.
 Call 911 immediately if someone shows signs of an adverse reaction to insecticide exposure—which can include stinging eyes, rashes, blisters, dizziness, nausea, or diarrhea.
 Then check the product label for directions on first aid for exposure to that product.
-The Poison Control Center (800) 222-1222, can also help with first aid information.
+Call the Poison Control Center at (800) 222-1222 for first aid information.